-A quick review of last night's "Louie" coming up just as soon as I assign you to eat a Twinkie...
+A review of tonight's The Americans coming up just as soon as I assign you to eat a Twinkie...